 B.Sc.
 Electronic Eng., PUCP, 2008.
 Digital Signal and Image Processing, PUCP, 2017.
 During his master's degree he worked on the development of a regularized method for the construction of ultrasonic attenuation images for tissue characterization.
 The results of their research were presented in International Symposium on Biomedical Imaging and International Ultrasonics Symposium.
 He received the PAIP (PUCP) and Marco Polo (PUCP) awards.
 He obtained a Doctorate scholarship (Cienciactiva-Concytec, Peru).
 He is currently doing his Ph.
 D. in Electrical and Computer Engineering, the University of Illinois at Urbana-Champaign.
 His interests include quantitative ultrasound imaging, tissue characterization, medical imaging, and optimization.

-Gustavo Chau studied electrical engineering in San Martín de Porres University (2012) and received the masters degree in Digital Signal and Image Processing by Pontificia Universidad Católica del Perú (2017).
+B.Sc.
+Electronic Eng., San Martín de Porres University, 2012.
+M. Sc.
+Digital Signal and Image Processing, PUCP, 2017.
 Between 2015 and 2016, he was a research assistant at the medical imaging laboratory at PUCP and since 2017 he is a research assistant at the digital signal processing laboratory in the same institution.
 His research interests include: signal and image processing, medical imaging, inverse problems, optimization, machine learning, neuroscience and brain-machine interfaces.